Easy updates, without interruptions.

 |Courses||Unchanged: No changes to how you create, modify, and delete courses.

-Restriction: Some course settings apply only to the Original Course View such as enrollment options, language packs, banners, guest access, and course cartridges.
+Restriction: Some course settings apply only to the Original Course View such as enrollment options, language packs, banners, and guest access.

 |Course Settings||Most of these settings apply to the Original Course View only.